-Maybe it’s just a warning for hikers, maybe it’s serious.
+Then a sign appeared.
+A wolf silhouette.
+Maybe it was just a warning for hikers, maybe it was serious.
 Either way, I wasn’t planning to test it.
 The pace quickened on instinct.
-If the splits look sharp, thank the imaginary wolf pacing me from the trees.
+If the splits looked sharp, I could thank the imaginary wolf pacing me from the trees.

 The route eventually spilled out toward the dunes near Nemirseta, where the forest gives way to open sky.
 The Baltic stretched flat and silver, indifferent to my effort.
 For a moment running felt effortless, right up until the humidity reminded me otherwise.